kuljeetsingh/DesignPatterns/README.md

-# Template for propert search website
+# Template for property search website
-Templat efor property listing and search website
+Template for property listing and search website